lucianopereira86/NodeJS-MongoDB-Kubernetes/README.md

 Now, let's upload our NodeJS API to the cloud.

-Build an image from this project.
+Build an image from this project with the name "gcr.io/nodejs-mongodb-kubernetes/nodejs" and tag "v1".
+Everytime you need to update the image, change only the tag.

 ```batch
 docker build -t gcr.io/nodejs-mongodb-kubernetes/nodejs:v1 .